aws-quickstart/quickstart-solace-pubsubplus/CONTRIBUTING.md

 #### Step 4b: Merge (if you have already pushed our branch to origin)

-Assuming you have not yet pushed your branch to origin, use `git merge` (not `git rebase`) to synchronize your work with the main repository.
+Assuming you have already pushed your branch to origin, use `git merge` (not `git rebase`) to synchronize your work with the main repository.

 First ensure there are not any changes to master that you need to pick up, then merge in your changes.